raspberrypilearning/pixel-pet/worksheet.md

         sense.set_pixels(pet2)
         time.sleep(0.5)
 	```
 	Don't foget to add the extra `time.sleep(0.5)` on the last line and remember to indent the lines after `for i in range(10):`.
 Indenting those lines mean that they are inside the `for` loop.

-	A `for` loop with the `range` function.
-This will repeat the indented code 10 times and stop.
+This `for` loop with the `range` function will repeat the indented code ten times and stop.

 1. Save and run your code to watch the animation.